nmadd/AC3.3/lessons/javascript-fundamentals/functions-deep-dive/README.md

 Functions are everywhere in JavaScript, including things like `console.log`, `alert`, `prompt`, and array methods.

+##Function declaration vs function expression
+There are two ways od defining functions: function expressions, and function declarations.
+Function declarations are completely hoisted; with function expressions, only the variable gets hoisted.

 ###Demo
 - Built in functions
 - Passing functions to functions